petermsiegel/pmsLibrary/src/∆F_Help.md

 ```
 ⍝  Two adjacent Text fields can be separated by a Null Space field {},
-⍝  for example to insert adjacent multiline input:
+⍝  for example when at least one field contains multiline input that you
+⍝  want formatted separately (keeping each field in is own rectangular space):
    ∆F 'Cat`⋄Elephant `⋄Mouse{}Felix`⋄Dumbo`⋄Mickey'
 Cat      Felix
 Elephant Dumbo